Augustus John Schwertner

 Augustus John Schwertner (December 23, 1870 – October 2, 1939) was an American prelate of the Catholic Church.
 He served as bishop of the Diocese of Wichita in Kansas from 1921 until his death in 1939.

 Biography

 Early life and education

-Augustus Schwertner was born on December 23, 1870 in Canton, Ohio, the second of eight children of Anton and Christina (née Richart) Schwertner.
+Augustus Schwertner was born on December 23, 1870, in Canton, Ohio, the second of eight children of Anton and Christina (née Richart) Schwertner.
 His father was an Austrian immigrant who worked as a shoemaker.
-The family were parishioners at St. Peter's Church in Canton, where Schwertner received his early education at the local parochial school.
+The family were parishioners at St. Peter's Parish in Canton, where Schwertner received his early education at the local parochial school.